 Wait times at doctor's offices seem to be getting longer and longer.
 Use that time to get in the right head-space.
 Organize your thoughts, and think about what you want to ask the doctor; even take a moment to write it down.
 If you still have extra time, do a silent meditation and get yourself in a positive place for a productive appointment.

-3. Stuck behind a slow car in traffic
+3. Stuck behind a slow car in traffic.

 "Something is telling me to slow down."

 In the past when a slow driver pulled in front of me, I used speed around them to prove a point.
 I now look at delays as reminders to slow down.
 In our lives we bounce from one thing to the next and forget to be mindful.
-The idea of time is a human invention, and sometimes we have to be reminded that it’s not ticking quite as fasts as we think it is.
+The idea of time is a human invention, and sometimes we have to be reminded that it’s not ticking away quite as fasts as we think it is.
 Instead of zipping around the car, take a deep breath, and go around them when you have a safe opportunity.

-4. People interrupting you
+4. People interrupting you.

 "They must have a lot to say.
 I will take this time to decide if what I want to say is truly important to share, or if I am just talking to keep the focus on me."

 It's one of my biggest pet peeves.
-When I'm talking and someone butts in, it makes you feel like they were not listening to you and you don't get to finish your point.
+When I'm talking and someone butts in, it makes you feel like they were not listening to you and you don't get to finish your sentence.
 Sometimes conversations can turn into two people talking and no one listening.
 I like to be the one to stop the cycle.
 Really listen to what the other person has to say, and then keep the conversation moving in a constructive manner.

-5. Parking ticket
+5. Parking ticket.

 "Will this matter a week from now?"

 So, your meter ran out five minutes before you got back to your car and there is a bright orange ticket flapping in the wind from your windshield wiper.
 My first instinct is to swear and stomp my feet, but it's not worth the physical and mental energy.
 The truth is, we all get parking tickets from time to time.
 It's a price we pay to park in the city.
-Once the bill is paid, let it go, or turn it into a funny story.
+Once the bill is paid (or contested), let it go, or turn it into a funny story.
 I promise, it won't matter a week from now.

-6. The common cold
+6. The common cold.

 "I will appreciate my health when I get better."